 Having a premature child is an enormously distressing and difficult experience.
 Even though you are aware that your baby is fragile, helpless, and tiny you still feel their strength, willpower and determination to fight for their life.
-Any baby born before 37 weeks is considered to be a premature baby or a “preemie”, and the earlier the baby the bigger the risks!
+Any baby born before 37 weeks is considered to be a premature baby or a “preemie”, and the earlier the baby arrives, the bigger the risks become!

 When I first found out that I was pregnant with twins, I realised that the possibility of delivering early was immensely high.
 During that time, I have read and heard some heart breaking stories about preterm babies who have spent a couple of months or more in the neonatal intensive care unit (NICU).
 Although my little fighters only spent two weeks in the hospital, I was able to understand and comprehend the agony and suffering that parents go through.